karatelabs/karate/README.md

 * Easily invoke JDK classes, Java libraries, or re-use custom Java code if needed, for [ultimate extensibility](#calling-java)
 * Simple plug-in system for [authentication](#http-basic-authentication-example) and HTTP [header management](#configure-headers) that will handle any complex, real-world scenario
 * Future-proof 'pluggable' HTTP client abstraction supports both Apache and Jersey so that you can [choose](#maven) what works best in your project, and not be blocked by library or dependency conflicts
+* [Mock HTTP Servlet](karate-mock-servlet) that enables you to test __any__ controller servlet such as Spring Boot / MVC or Jersey / JAX-RS - without having to boot an app-server, and you can use your HTTP integration tests un-changed
 * Comprehensive support for different flavors of HTTP calls:
   * [SOAP](#soap-action) / XML requests
   * HTTPS / [SSL](#configure) - without needing certificates, key-stores or trust-stores